Yoshi's Island: Release

 Yoshi's Island was released in Japan in August 1995, and two months later in North America and Europe.
 In advertising, Nintendo referred to some of the visual effects made possible by the Super FX2 chip as "Morphmation".
 At the time of release, the SNES was at the end of its lifecycle, with Nintendo's next console, the Nintendo 64, due the following year.

 Yoshi's Island was ported to the Game Boy Advance (GBA) as Yoshi's Island: Super Mario Advance 3 in North America on September 23, 2002.
 When it was previewed at E3 2002, IGN named Yoshi's Island "Best Platformer" on a handheld console.
 The GBA version adds Kazumi Totaka's voice as Yoshi and six new levels.
 The visible area was also reduced to fit the handheld's lower resolution.
 The new cartridge did not need an extra microchip to support the special effects.
-The GBA version was released for 3DS on December 16, 2011 as an exclusive reward for early adopters and for Wii U on April 24, 2014.
-The multiplayer modes are inaccessible in these rereleases.

 At E3 2010, Nintendo demonstrated "classic" 2D games, including Yoshi's Island, on Nintendo 3DS as remastered 3D games with a "pop-up book feel".
+The GBA version was released for 3DS on December 16, 2011 as an exclusive reward for early adopters and for Wii U on April 24, 2014, with the multiplayer modes inaccessible in these rereleases.
 The SNES version was included as a part of the Super NES Classic Edition micro-console in 2017.
-The SNES and GBA versions were released on the Nintendo Classics service on September 5, 2019 and May 25, 2023, with local and online multiplayer.
+The SNES and GBA versions were released on the Nintendo Classics service on September 5, 2019, and May 25, 2023, with the multiplayer modes supported locally and online.